LA spending up to $837,000 to house a single homeless person - NewsBreak

 The solution, he said, is innovative financing, slashing red tape that slows projects and incentives for developers to aggregate funding to speed up construction.
 “Housing has not kept pace with the urgency of the unsheltered homelessness crisis,” Maceri said.

 The audit arrives at a time when homelessness is a dominant issue in the city’s mayoral election, with a large field of candidates promising to do more on an issue that has placed Los Angeles in an unwelcome national spotlight.
-Sagging tents, rusting RVs and makeshift structures used by homeless people have become familiar sights from Hollywood to Venice Beach and even in the shadow of City Hall.Missouri man rescued from snow after being mistaken for ‘pile of trash’
+Sagging tents, rusting RVs and makeshift structures used by homeless people have become familiar sights from Hollywood to Venice Beach and even in the shadow of City Hall.Man accused of killing Patricia Alatorre arraigned on new indictment

 Garcetti, who was nominated last year by President Joe Biden to become ambassador to India, is in the final year of his second term.
 He is barred by term limits from running for re-election.